Faisul Islam Farouqui

-Faisul Islam Farouqui was a Bangladeshi academic and former Vice-Chancellor of the University of Rajshahi.
+Faisul Islam Farouqui is a Bangladeshi academic and former vice-chancellor of the University of Rajshahi.
 He is a former member of the University Grants Commission.

 Career

 Farouqui served as the vice-chancellor of the University of Rajshahi from 13 November 2001 to 5 June 2005.
-Farouqui was appointed Vice-Chancellor of the university by Bangladesh Nationalist Party government and replaced M. Sayeedur Rahman Khan, who was elected by the senate panel of the university.
-Since Farouqui no other Vice-Chancellors of the university has been elected.
+Farouqui was appointed vice-chancellor of the university by Bangladesh Nationalist Party government and replaced M. Sayeedur Rahman Khan, who was elected by the senate panel of the university.
+Since Farouqui no other vice-chancellors of the university have been elected.